 2. Keep quiet

-3. Be genuinely interested
+3. Be attentive

-If you try to shift the conversation to being about you, then the power of simply listening is lost.
+When you are fully present with the other person, you actively listen and ask great questions.
+If the conversation shifts to being about you, the power of active listening is lost.

 5. Ask great questions

 An effective way to listen well is to ask great questions.
 You become a better listener through the quality of your questions, and the answers you receive.